Septoplasty

 Surgery will be discussed in the event of failure of the various local treatments.

-Nasal obstruction can sometimes be linked to the presence of nasal tumors, which makes it essential a consultation in the event of obstruction of a single nostril.
+Nasal obstruction can sometimes be linked to the presence of nasal tumours, which makes a consultation essential in the event of obstruction of a single nostril. -

-A nasal obstruction of architectural origin is generally secondary to a deviation of the nasal septum, hypertrophy of the turbinates or insufficiency of the nasal valve.
+A nasal obstruction of anatomical origin is generally secondary to a deviation of the nasal septum, hypertrophy of the turbinates or insufficiency of the nasal valve.

 Treatment is generally surgical .